dmiller/clojure-clr-next/_drafts/2021-07-15-a-minimal-implementation.md

     abstract cons : obj -> ISeq
 ```

 A `Seqable` is anything that can produce an `ISeq` to iterate over its contents.
 For some collections, `seq()` might return the object itself: its class implements `ISeq`.
-For some objects, calling `seq()` on it might produce a different object to handle the iteration.
-Thus, something could be `Seqable` without itself being an `ISeq` (or even an `IPersistentCollection`).
+For some objects, calling `seq()` on it will produce a different object to handle the iteration.
+Thus, something could be `Seqable` without itself being an `ISeq` or an `IPersistentCollection`.

 The `IPersistentCollection` interface is straightforward.
-Again, an object could be an `IPersistentCollection` with being an `ISeq`, so we cannot merge.
+Again, an object could be an `IPersistentCollection` without being an `ISeq`, so we cannot merge.

 - `count()` returns a count of items in the collection -- for an `ISeq`, that would be the number of items in the sequence from that point on.
 - `empty()` yields an empty collection _of the appropriate type_.
 (You'd have to read comments in the Clojure code to get this.)
 A hash map would return an empty hash map, for example.
 For a `Cons`, say, which cannot itself be empty, `EmptyList` is used.
 - `x.cons(o)` returns a new `ISeq` which has the item `o` first, followed by the items in 'x'.
 It is up to each type to figure out how to implement this.
 For example, `PersistentList` returns a new `PersistentList`.  `EmptyList` does also.
-Other types might use a `Cons'.
+Other types might use a `Cons`.
 - `equiv(o)` is used for equality checking on collections.
 Each collection defines its own.
-This deserves its own post. `equiv` and equality in Clojure will require a separate post.
+(Discussing `equiv` and equality in Clojure will require a separate post.)

 The `ISeq` interface captures the essence of iteration across a sequence.
 If you have `null` in your hand, that is an empty sequence.
-The Clojure code for `first`  `next`, `more`, others special case this.
+The Clojure code for `first`  `next`, `more`, and others special case this.
 The difference between `next` and `more` is subtle.
 The best place to learn a little more (no pun) is [here](https://clojure.org/reference/lazy) but you'll have to read carefully.
 Originlly, Clojure had just `first` and `rest`, the equivalents to `car` and `cdr` in old Lisps.
 When laziness became central, a redesign was needed.
 To decide what the next element is in a lazy sequence might require significant computation, computation that you might want to defer until absolutely necessary.
 Thus, `rest` got split into two methods in `ISeq`, `next` and `more`.   `more` can defer determining if there is a next element.
 From [Sequences](https://clojure.org/reference/sequences) we have:

 > The Seq interface
 >
 > ( _first_ coll)
 >
->  Returns the first item int he collections.
+>  Returns the first item in  he collections.
 Calls seq on its argument.
 If coll is nil, returns nil.
 >
 >  ( _rest_ coll)
 >